Nick-prog/Clive-Webhook/README.md

     ```sh
     git clone https://github.com/your_username/Project-Name.git
     ```
- 2. Now that you have the files on your machine, replace all _source..._ and _authroization_ values within the __init__.py file.
-Your _authorization_ value can be found in the settings of your account with Pipedream, without it you will be unable to interact with the webhook link so keep it SAFE.
-Your _source..._ representes what source you would like to access within your Pipedream account.
-After you create a source and specify webhook as the type, it should be displayed on the page's url and should start with "dc_...".
+ 2. Now that you have the files on your machine, replace all _source..._ and _authroization_ values within the .env file.
+Your AUTH_KEY value can be found in the settings of your account with Pipedream, without it you will be unable to interact with the webhook link so keep it SAFE.
+Your specific source keys represent what webhook you would like to access within your Pipedream account.
+After you create a source and specify webhook as the type, it should be displayed on the page's url and should start with something like "dc_...".
+Must change the pipedream.py file to represent your designated sources and .env keys.
  3. Finally, execute the main.py file and your program should run after a short period.

 The initial pop-up dialog box allows users to input the amount of hours they wish to run the program.
 Inputting anything other than a number >= 1 will result in an error.
 To run the program for a sample run, input 1 for a quick enter and exit.
 To achieve hourly pulls after inputting a number higher than 1, the user must leave their computer running while the program works in the background.

  **Disclaimer: This program was made SPECIFICALLY for this exact problem.
-Unless the JSON Snippet metadata genearted for your problem is exactly the same, you must alter most if not all of the code.**
+Unless the JSON Snippet metadata genearted for your problem is exactly the same, you must alter most if not all of the code found within the requests.py file.**

  <br />
   <p align="center">